elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 - Necessity
 - Companionship

-arugment is that the human nature argument is generalizing humans, but that is actually not what it is.
+argument is that the human nature argument is generalizing humans, but that is actually not what it is.
 The human nature argument is that people don't think the same, and their opposing beliefs get in the way.
 It is not human nature of humans, but rather the human nature of <u>a</u> human.

-## Why live in Capitlism?
+## Why live in Capitalism?
 Go to X country

 I concur that this is a poor argument, although no English speaking communist country exists.
 I highly doubt that communists would go to a communist country when they don't even speak the same language.

 Okay, we will ask a person to name the best country in the world.
 If it is communist (get them to clarify), ask them honestly why they don't move there?
-Most liekly, they will say money or language (culture).
+Most likely, they will say money or language (culture).
-If money, ask them how much money they need to save up (proof by contradiction to get hipocrisy).
-Otherwise, ask them the country that they think is the most communist that they could assimilate to and then procede to do the same questioning.
+If money, ask them how much money they need to save up (proof by contradiction to get hypocrisy).
+Otherwise, ask them the country that they think is the most communist that they could assimilate to and then proceed to do the same questioning.

 ## Horseshoe Theory